This is amazing. I can't believe I'm able to manipulate my mana so easily, Michael thought, his happiness overflowing.

 "Now, can you tell me the reason why that happened?"
 Melody asked, her blue eyes watching him with interest.

-It didn't take long before he got to the crux of the issue.
+It didn't take long before he came tot he crux of the issue.

 "I used too much mana…" he replied.

-"Half a point," Melody announced, still in a cheerful mood.
-"While you indeed used too much mana, it was the density of the mana itself that had the most impact on your spell."
+"Half a point," Melody announced, her mood still chipper.
+"While you indeed used too much mana, it was the density of the mana itself that has the most impact on lower tier spells."

 Density?

-"The mana in our meridians is like a mist, right?" she continued, receiving a nod from Michael.
-"So, if I were to cast a low-tier spell after accumulating all my mana within my meridians, what do you think would happen?"
+"The mana in our meridians is like a mist right?" she continued, receiving a nod from Michael in response.
+"So if I were to cast a low tier spell after accumulating all of my mana within my meridians, what do you think will happen?"

 Michael thought for a while, but the answer seemed rather apparent.
 "It would increase the power of the spell."

-Instead of answering his question, Melody held out her left hand, palm facing up.
+Instead of answering his question, Melody held out her left hand with her palm facing up.
 The two orange rings on her wrist glowed before mana began to appear.

-At first, Michael thought she was casting a spell, but the mana merely accumulated, forming a floating sphere that spun slowly.
+At first, Michael thought she was casting a spell, but the mana merely accumulated, turning into a floating sphere that began to spin slowly.
 This was the mana control exercise that Charles had shown him the other day.

-However, it seemed far more fluid than even their tutor's, showcasing Melody's superior control over her mana.
+However, it seemed far more fluid than even their tutor, showcasing Melody's control over her own mana.

-"This is why mana control is so important," she announced, "only a true mage can use magic without incantations."
+"This is why mana control is so important," she announced, "only a true mage is able to use magic without incantations."

-Michael might have been impressed if it weren't for the haughty smile playing at the corners of her lips.
+Michael might have been impressed if it weren't for the haughty smile on the girl's face.